robin-rpr/calos/doc/clearly-image.rst

     Use the unpacked image located at :code:`DIR` rather than an image in the storage directory named :code:`IMAGE_REF`.

-Because Charliecloud is fully unprivileged, the owner and group of files in its images are not meaningful in the broader ecosystem.
+Because Clearly is fully unprivileged, the owner and group of files in its images are not meaningful in the broader ecosystem.
 Thus, when pushed, everything in the image is flattened to user:group :code:`root:root`.
 Also, setuid/setgid bits are removed, to avoid surprises if the image is pulled by a